dirkkane/Firefight-Core/README.md

 Then replace the word `path` next to `firefightfolder` with the full path to the folder where you saved this repository.

 ## Source Files
-This mod works by porting content from Halo 3, Halo 3 ODST, and Halo 3 ODST MCC.
-You must provide the files needed for this mod yourself and place them in the `source_maps` folder as follows:
+This mod works by porting content from Xbox 360 versions of Halo 3 and Halo 3: ODST as well as the MCC PC version of Halo 3: ODST.
+Place the files listed below into the respective subfolders as shown.
+> [!IMPORTANT]
+> You must provide the files listed below from your own legally obtained and backed up copies of these games.
+> <br> ***DO NOT ASK ME FOR THESE FILES, I WILL NOT PROVIDE THEM.***

 `source_maps\odst`:
 ```